ce24resch11001-iith/wrf-playground/02_Geographical_Data/README.md

 Example:

 ```
-MODIS LCZ
-      >
-MODIS Land Cover
-      >
-USGS Land Use
+MODIS LCZ > MODIS Land Cover > USGS Land Use
 ```

-The priority determines which dataset is used when generating the final `geo_em.d0*.nc` files.
+The priority determines which dataset is used when generating the final `geo_em.d0*.nc` files (based on its availabilty).

 ---